LegitCamper/resume/info.typ

     company: "Tek Experts",
     dates: dates-helper(start-date: "Sep 2021", end-date: "Jun 2022"),
   )
+  [
+    - Streamlined Azure tenant migration processes for customers, ensuring a seamless transition to new environments ]
+  [
+    - Exceeded customer expectations by adhering to recommended account safety configurations ]
+  [
-  [- Streamlined Azure tenant migration processes for customers, ensuring a seamless transition to new environments] [- Exceeded customer expectations by adhering to recommended account safety configurations] [- Acquired deep expertise in the Azure platform to bridge gaps between multiple Azure products and better support customer needs]
+    - Acquired deep expertise in the Azure platform to bridge gaps between multiple Azure products and better support customer needs
+  ]
+  [
-  [- Successfully enhanced a training program, leading to a 15% increase in department-wide CSAT scores compared to previous months]
+    - Successfully enhanced a training program, leading to a 15% increase in department-wide CSAT scores compared to previous months
+  ]

   work(
     title: "Geek Squad Agent",